annonch/DSSnet/README.md

 * `pipe.py`
 *  a model will call `pipe.setup_pipe(hostname)` passing in its own hostname
-* the model will call `pipe.send_sync_event(update)` to pass a synchronization event to the network coordinator
+*  a model will call `pipe.send_sync_event(update)` to pass a synchronization event to the network coordinator
 *  if a reply is expected from the synchronization event ( depending on the type of events (( see paper )) ) a call to `pipe.listen()` returns a string data if there is any data in the pipe.
 Typically a use would be `while i: if listen(): i=0` Im sure there are other/ better ways.

 ### store process metadata ###